RayCodeAway/MunchBit/README.md

 Create a website to explain business model

-Create a dApp user facing website
+Create a user facing website

 Create a demo dApp to demonstrate User Experience